6 Winter Driving Safety Tips for Truck Drivers

 winter road conditions truck driving

-Paying close attention to the road conditions is extremely important.
+Paying close attention to the road and driving conditions is extremely important, especially during hazardous winter weather.
 There are plenty of ways you can do this while protecting yourself, your vehicle, and other drivers in the process.
-Start by observing the tire spray of any vehicle ahead of you, if the road is wet you will see a lot of water spraying.
+Start by observing the tire spray of any vehicle ahead of you; if the road is wet you will see a lot of water spraying.
 If you do not see any water spraying, the road is freezing up and you will need to take extra precautions.

 Another tip is to observe the road salt!
 If you are on a narrow road and notice small to medium salt rocks on the asphalt, use the nearest turn-out zone to allow vehicles behind you to pass.
 This will prevent any damage or immediate danger to the vehicles behind you and can potentially save a life.